-Review and road test of the Bentley Continental GTC
+Review and road test of the Bentley Continental GT Convertible

 THE BRITISH OPEN

-Bentley's Continental GTC is one of the world's most desirable luxury convertibles - and has been much improved.
+Bentley's Continental GT Convertible is one of the world's most desirable luxury convertibles - and has been much improved.
 Jonathan Crouch drives it

-Ten Second Review of the Bentley Continental GTC
+Ten Second Review of the Bentley Continental GT Convertible

 From rest, the experience is much as it's always been, with the familiar sights, smells and sensations as you ease yourself behind the wheel, casting an admiring glance at the handcrafted leather and veneered wood before pushing the exquisitely chromed starter button.
 Somewhere in front of you, the huge engine bursts into life with a roar that it's worth taking an extra 25 seconds to experience first hand - this the amount of time it'll take to lower the three-layer fabric roof.

 If the GT Convertible in question is powered by this 500bhp 4.0-litre V8, then there's a purposeful bark to the note, a straining at the leash to be away, unfolding the horizon towards you.
 There's also a 521bhp V8S variant with uprated suspension that makes it more of a driver's car.
 If, on the other hand, power is being delivered by the 567bhp W12 cylinder unit, the engine note is deeper, baser, more relaxed.
 There's also a 626bhp GT Speed W12 variant at ther top of the range.
 Whichever engine you choose, you're left in little doubt that the drive you're about to make has the potential to be a very rapid one indeed.